CFGIndia20/team-34/README.md

 ## Algorithms Developed
-### Grouping of students to form batch -
+### Grouping of students to form batch
+We are considering perferences of students for each slot.
+Based on that we look on the students who are already a part of those 4 slots, and out of the 4 choices the one which is least close to a multiple of 15 is the one where our current student is added in order to maintain equal batch sizes.

 ### Assigning batches to teacher
 Algorithm picks all the batches in a round-robin fasion and pick up a teacher using random number generator in built python library.
 Once we have picked a teacher, we check for all the constraints provided to us, to name a few
  - No teacher should have consecutive classes
  - Every teacher should have one class daily
- - Span of classes for a teacher on a particular day should be restrc
+ - Span of classes for a teacher on a particular day should be restricted within a windows of maximum 8 hours

  ## Innovation and Features Implemented
   - Our app provides an intuitive way to view diifferent students, teachers and companies involved in the process.